-A first degree burglary occurs whenever someone enters a structure that is inhabited.
+A first-degree burglary occurs whenever someone enters a structure that is inhabited.
 This might be a house, an apartment, an RV, a houseboat, a tent or sometimes just a separate room within a structure.
 Other structures may also be considered "inhabited" under this statute; all that is required is that someone is currently living in the structure.
 The inhabitant does not need to be there for a burglary to be charged.

-It is a second degree burglary when someone enters a structure that is not currently being lived in, for example a storage shed or a business or enters a locked vehicle or other mode of transportation such as a railroad car or an airplane, with the intent to carry out a felonious crime or a petty theft.
+It is a second-degree burglary when someone enters a structure that is not currently being lived in, for example a storage shed or a business or enters a locked vehicle or other mode of transportation such as a railroad car or an airplane, with the intent to carry out a felonious crime or a petty theft.

-Under certain circumstances, for example when a victim suffers great bodily injury during a burglary, the sentence for burglary can be enhanced, meaning a longer potential prison sentence.
+Under certain circumstances, as for example when a victim suffers great bodily injury during a burglary, the sentence for burglary can be enhanced, meaning a longer potential prison sentence.

 In addition to the burglary charge, a person charged with burglary will also be charged with the underlying crime or, if the underlying crime is not completed, with the attempt.
 Anyone charged with burglary should contact a criminal defense attorney who can identify any weaknesses in the prosecution’s case and devise a defense strategy.